SalusMind/guardian/README.md

 # Guardian

-Scans social media feeds for harmful content without jeopardize the privacy and security of our users.
+Scans social media feeds in the background to look for harmful content without jeopardize the privacy and security of our users.